smartdevicelink/sdl_hmi_integration_guidelines/docs/BasicCommunication/OnServiceUpdate/index.md

 * decrypting certificates and ensuring validity of the certificates

 Processing these steps SDL sends OnServiceUpdate notification to HMI to provide accurate feedback on the status of the system.
-_Note:_ the only time when SDL would not be able provide the `appID` would be during the first StartService request for the RPC service before RAI was sent.

 #### Parameters